 The following PhD students are alumni who have graduated under my supervision, or current PhD students:

-- Andrey Balmin, research staff member at IBM Almaden after graduation, currently at GraphSQL Inc
+- Andrey Balmin, research staff member at IBM Almaden after graduation, currently Principal Engineer at Platfora Inc

 - Vagelis Hristidis, was assistant professor at FIU after graduation, currently associate professor of Computer Science at UC Riverside